Cam/unite-react-node-app-workshop/README.md

 ### Install Node (and npm)
 Install the latest LTS version of node from [the official site](https://nodejs.org/en/download/).
 This will include the npm client we'll use to install dependencies.

+### Install git
+We'll be using git heavily in this workshop, and you'll especially need it if you fall behind.

 ### Expose your dev environment to the internet

 Download ngrok